thomas5564/tp/docs/DeveloperGuide.md

 - The **status colours** (e.g., green, red, grey) that indicate the current state.
 - The **labels** (e.g., EX1, L5, MIDTERM) used to identify individual tracked items.

----

-#### Motivation

-Previously, progress indicators for labs, exercises, and exams existed only as stored data, without any visual representation on the student card.
-Teaching Assistants had to rely on manual inspection or individual commands to check each student’s record, which was slow and error-prone.

-The **Display Trackable** feature introduces a clear and intuitive visualization of progress through coloured labels.
-This allows Teaching Assistants to instantly gauge student performance and identify those who are struggling — directly from the main student list.

----

 #### Implementation

 The **Trackable Display** feature enables LambdaLab to visually represent a student’s **exercises**, **lab attendance**, and **exam results** in a consistent and colour-coded format.